 Is it true that Texas has some of the most restrictive abortion laws in the U.S.?

 Yes.
 Texas’s abortion laws are some of the most restrictive abortion laws in the country.
-Both the American College of Obstetricians and Gynecologists and the American Medical Association oppose some of Texas’s abortion laws because excessive restrictions on abortion care jeopardize women’s health.
+Both the American College of Obstetricians and Gynecologists and the American Medical Association oppose some of Texas’s abortion laws because excessive restrictions on abortion care jeopardize patients' health.
 As a result of Texas abortion laws, there are not enough abortion clinics to serve us in the nation’s second-most-populous state.
-About 900,000 reproductive-age women in Texas live more than 150 miles from an abortion clinic.
+About 900,000 people who are able to reproduce in Texas live more than 150 miles from an abortion clinic.

 Weren’t these laws struck down by the Supreme Court?